fmendez/fmendez/README.md

 <div align="">
   <p>
  Welcome to my little tech corner.
-Here you'll find some of the things I'm currently tinkering with and interested about.
+Here you'll find some of the things I'm currently tinkering with and interested in.
 Below you'll find a summary of the tools I frequently use to make the computer behave.
   </p>

   <details>